 GB standards are similar to ISO standards used in the West and specify information regarding labelling, product testing procedures, safety, usage and more.
 It’s crucial that you confirm what GB standards that apply to your products and provide documents where needed.

 4. Labelling of your products

-As mentioned, you need to make sure that you comply with Chinese local labelling requirements.
-You can do this by checking the GB standards that apply specifically for labelling (more about GB standards used later in this article).
+As mentioned, you need to make sure that you comply with Chinese local labeling requirements.
+You can do this by checking the GB standards that apply specifically for labeling (more about GB standards used later in this article).